-Remember that there aren’t good or bad choices when it comes to candy.
-A gram of carbohydrate, whether it comes from a chocolate bar or a lollipop, affects blood glucose levels in the same way.
-However, a small-size candy, which contains between eight and 15 grams of carbohydrates, is a better choice than a big bag of chips, which is chock full of fat and calories.
+A small-size sugar treat, which contains between eight and 15 grams of carbohydrates, is a better choice than a big bag of chips, which is chock full of fat and calories.

 Leftover treats can be traded with brothers or sisters, given to less fortunate kids, or ‘sold’ to parents in exchange for non-food-related treats, such as a new toy or book.

 Consider tucking one or two of your child’s least-favourite jelly sweets in his schoolbag to treat hypoglycemia (low blood glucose levels).
-Don’t give a child a candy he really likes for this, since he may find it hard to resist and won’t save it for a low.
+Don’t give a child a jelly sweet he /she really likes for this, since he/she may find it hard to resist and won’t save it for a low.

 Moderation and balance are the keys to a healthy holiday at christmas.
 Be sure to include fun physical activities, such as skating, tobogganing or a winter walk.

-Spread treats, such as gingerbread and candy canes, over the holiday season rather than offering them all at once.
+Spread treats, such as gingerbread and dark chocolate, over the holiday season rather than offering them all at once.

 Make sure nutritious snacks are always available.

-Have stuff stockings with non-food items, such as hair clips, stickers, colouring books, movie tickets, etc.
+Have stuff stockings with non-food items, such as jigsaw puzzles, stickers, colouring books, movie tickets, etc.

 Encourage your child to get involved in physical activities.
 Taking part in activities can help a child to make friends, feel good, and achieve and maintain a healthy body weight.

-Activity can have an impact on a child’s blood glucose levels, especially if she is taking insulin, so she will need to have her blood glucose tested before, during and after activities.
+Activity can have an impact on a child’s blood glucose levels, especially if he/ she is taking insulin, so he/she will need to have her blood glucose tested before, during and after activities.
 He/She may need to adjust her insulin dose or eat an extra snack to prevent low blood glucose.
 Talk to your healthcare provider for guidance.

 If your child takes insulin, exercise – especially activity that lasts more than 30 minutes – can cause blood glucose to drop too low (below 4mmol/L(72mg/dl)).
 Make sure your child always has a fast-acting carbohydrate, such as jelly sweets or a orange juice box on hand.